ie3-institute/simona/docs/readthedocs/usersguide.md

 - For EV simulation: The EVCS that are used by the external simulation have to be loaded by SIMONA from the according input data.
 EVCS are identified by their UUIDs.

 ### Preparation

 These steps have to be performed each time updates to the external simulation need to be deployed.

 - Execute ``./gradlew shadowJar`` inside the external simulation project.
 - Copy the resulting *jar* (usually placed inside ``<external project>/build/libs``) to ``./input/ext_sim/``.

-Now, when a simulation with SIMONA is started (see [above](#running-a-standalone-simulation), the external simulation is triggered at each tick that it requested.
+Now, when a simulation with SIMONA is started (see {ref}`usersguide:running a standalone simulation`), the external simulation is triggered at each tick that it requested.

 ## Troubleshooting

 ### My power flow calculation isn't converging - why is that?

 When your power flow is not converging it means that the load situation in the grid during the time of the power flow calculation is not physically feasible.